boostorg/website-v2/docs/commands.md

 - `--delete-versions`: Deletes all existing Version instances in the database before importing new ones.
 - `--delete-library-versions`: Deletes all existing LibraryVersion instances in the database before importing new ones.
 - `--create-recent-library-versions`: Creates a LibraryVersion for each active Boost library and the most recent Boost version.
+- `--skip-existing-versions`: If a Version exists in the database (by name), skip calling the GitHub API for more information on it.
+- `--token`: Pass a GitHub API token.
+If not passed, will use the value in `settings.GITHUB_TOKEN`.

 ### Example: